-Measures of ambition to go beyond regulatory duties 5 year milestone 2013/14 target 2013/14 performance Overall trend An approved 66 Water Safety Plans submitted and the Water Quality Submission supported by the Drinking Water Inspectorate (DWI).
-Water quality submission supported by DWI and included in our plan for 2015 to 2020. Û An approved ecosystems services approach for land management to deliver stable water quality.
-Safeguard Zones (SGZ's)are signed off with Environment Agency (EA) for implementation in the period 2015 - 2020.
-Partnership approach to SGZ being agreed with EA and others. Û Invasive species policy agreed.
-Invasive species policy documented with formal approval and ownership ongoing. Û To fully understand and manage the 7 river catchment systems with plans in place.
-Our investment plans have been defined with the EA and we continue to work in partnership. Û company's assets and their impact on the environment.
-1.6 serious sewerage pollution incidents per 10,000km of sewer.
+Measures of ambition to go beyond regulatory duties 5 year milestone 2013/14 target 2013/14 performance Trend An approved Submit 66 Water Safety Plans and the Water Quality Submission supported by the Drinking Water Inspectorate (DWI).
+Water quality submission supported by DWI and included in the plan for 2015 to 2020 Û ecosystems services approach for land management to deliver stable water quality.
+Sign off Safeguard Zones (SGZ's) with Environment Agency (EA) for implementation in the period 2015 - 2020.
+Partnership approach to SGZ being agreed with EA and others Û Agree invasive species policy.
+Invasive species policy documented and formal approval and ownership ongoing Û To fully understand and manage the 7 river catchment systems with plans in place.
+Investment plans have been defined with the EA and continue to work in partnership Û company's assets and their impact on the environment.
+1.63 serious sewerage pollution incidents per 10,000km of sewer.
 3.27 serious sewerage pollution incidents per 10,000km of sewer.
 Longterm trend of improvement with annual fluctuation.
-Z.F To maintain Excellent standard on all designated beaches.
+F. To maintain Excellent standard on all designated beaches.
 To achieve 2 Blue Flags.
-3 Blue Flags achieved. $\bigcirc$ External endorsement for non-designated beach standards.
-Water quality compliance at 2 resort beaches achieving 'Excellent' standard.
-2 resort beaches achieving 'Excellent'. $\bigcirc$
+3 Blue Flags achieved $\bigcirc$ External endorsement for non-designated beach standards.
+Achieve 'excellent' standard of water quality compliance at 2 resort beaches.
+2 resort beaches achieving 'Excellent' - ·

-The arrows show the trend of YW's annual performance in the context of its long-term goals.
-Further explanation is provided on page 3.
+The arrows show the trend of annual performance in the context of the long-term goals.
+Further explanation is provided on page 2.